 Our Analysis and Test Results

-The chart shown below is the overall scores for each double stroller we tested in this review.
-The Dot is shown in blue.
+The chart below includes the overall scores for each double stroller we tested in this review with the Dot in blue.

-The sections below provide details on how the Dot performed during testing for each metric.
+The sections below provide details on how the Dot performed during testing.

 Ease of Use

 For ease of use, the Dot earned a disappointing 3 of 10, which is the lowest score for this group in the ease of use metric.

 The Dot has one of the more complicated folds because you need to remove the rumble seat.
 So, you'll be responsible for two children, a folded stroller, a diaper bag, and the additional seat.
 This is a lot to carry!
 On the upside, you might be able to fit it in smaller spaces because it is divided in two.

 Unfolding requires two hands to remove the seat, but only one to finish the fold.
 It has six steps, auto-locks, and does not self-stand.
 Unfolding is challenging with eight steps including the rumble seat.
 This is definitely not the stroller for a quick turnaround or one you want to mess with at Disney World.

 The Dot brakes are single action requiring one push to engage.
 Applying and releasing the brakes is easy and sandal foot friendly with a soft pad on the underside of the brake pedal where the top of your foot presses.